CarlosVegadeAlba/Parallel_Programming/Apuntes.md

-# Important Terms
+# 1. Important Terms

 * **Temporal locality and Spatial locality:**
   * Temporal locality: refers to the tendency of programs to reuse data elements that have recently been used.
 Thus recently used data elements are stored high up in the cache hierarchy.
   * Spatial locality: refers to the tendency of programs to use data elements that are stored close in memory to recently used elements.
 Thus the system loads not only an element that is to be used, but also elements that are stored close by (i.e. in the same cache line) and stores these high up in the cache hierarchy.
-  * how one can exploit both of these concepts when writing sequential code for matrix multiplication?: In standard matrix multiplication, AxB, spatial locality is exploited by loading cache lines of A and B into cache.
-Unless B has been transposed this only helps the access to A. Temporal locality only has an effect if A (or the transposed B) is suf ciently small that an entire row can be stored in memory.
+  * How one can exploit both of these concepts when writing sequential code for matrix multiplication?: In standard matrix multiplication, AxB, spatial locality is exploited by loading cache lines of A and B into cache.
+Unless B has been transposed this only helps the access to A. Temporal locality only has an effect if A (or the transposed B) is sufciently small that an entire row can be stored in memory.
     To exploit both types of locality multiplication should be done by dividing A and B into smaller blocks.
 If the elements of each block is stored consecutively then two blocks of suf ciently small size n2 can be stored in the cache hierarchy and be used to perform n3 operations.

 ---